|

 Experimented with a ladies handicap for 2005 but, like John Murray,

 it made no difference, scoring 15 points.
-He is currently ranked
+He won the 2008 'Fa's

 |